onera/paradigm/doc/sphinx/source/user_manual/partitioning/multipart.rst

   .. autofunction:: Pypdm.Pypdm.MultiPart.thread_color_get

-  Partitionned nodal mesh
+  Partitioned nodal mesh
   ~~~~~~~~~~~~~~~~~~~~~~~

   Here we describe the getters of the structure retrieved using ``PDM_multipart_get_part_mesh_nodal``.
-  This allows to have the arrays corresponding to the partitionned mesh described in nodal connectivity style.
+  This allows to have the arrays corresponding to the partitioned mesh described in nodal connectivity style.

   .. autoclass:: PMeshNodal